The Earth Systems Internship

 The second option for your final product is more flexible than a technical paper, while maintaining the same rigor and substance.
 The underlying purpose is to create a deliverable tailored to the sponsoring organization, which supports its mission and complements the intern's work.
 For this option, the assignment could be to write a different kind of paper.
 For example, a student who conducted policy research might write a brief or a white paper that reviews contending proposals for the issue under debate, analyzes the options, and recommends a new policy.
 For interns working in government agencies, a decision memo might be the most valuable contribution.
 For some internship experiences, perhaps a paper is not the best way to give back to the sponsoring organization.
 For example, some organizations might benefit from a new website, the establishment of a social media presence, the creation of a blog, or a podcast.
 These are just some ideas.
 All students choosing the second option must get pre-approval from Suki Hoagland (email@example.com).

 Supervisor and self evaluation forms are also due by the last day of classes of the quarter following the internship.
-Please use the Earth Systems Internship Supervisor Evaluation and Self Evaluation Forms.
+Please provide your supervisor with the following form: Internship Supervisor Evaluation.
+Self Evaluation Forms will be submitted via the Earthsys 260 Canvas course page.

-To earn academic credit for your internship, please enroll in EARTHSYS 260 under the Suki Hogland's section for 1 unit.
-You do not need to enroll in this unit during the summer while you are working on the internship.
+To earn academic credit for your internship, please enroll in EARTHSYS 260 under Suki Hoagland's section for 1 unit.

 All internships will carry a mandatory S/NC grade option.
 Earning an “S” grade will be based on the acceptance of the internship final product and the completed evaluations.
 An “N” grade will be assigned to your internship course until all work is completed (the “N” grade at Stanford designates a "work in progress").